chinenual/Chinenual-VCV/README.md

 * **Append -001, -002, etc.** - If checked, the plugin creates unique files if the target file already exists (`/my/file.mid`,  `/my/file-001.mid`, `/my/file-002.mid`).
 If unchecked, the file is overwritten.
+* **Start at first note gate** - when checked (the default), even after the recording is "started", the recording is delayed until it sees the first note.
+This ensures that the resulting midi events are aligned to the beginning of a bar.
+This also means that any non-note events (PW, MW, AFT) will be ignored until that first note plays.
+Turn this off to record the events immediately (in which case you may need to shift the events in your DAW to get them to line up nicely on a bar division.

 ## Acknowledgements